Piano Nobile

 Summary

-SICKERT, The Theatre of Life
+Sickert, The Theatre of Life

 In 1934, Virginia Woolf described Walter Sickert as ‘probably the best painter now living in England’.
 Among the sources of inspiration which sustained him over a long career, none won him so much acclaim and infamy as the human face and body.
 After a short period as an actor, he spent his life fashioning new identities for himself and his sitters.
-Eight decades after his death, SICKERT: The Theatre of Life brings together over forty of his figure paintings, including some of the most original works executed by a British artist in the nineteenth and twentieth centuries.
-Many of these works have not been exhibited since the artist’s lifetime.
+Eight decades after his death, SICKERT: The Theatre of Life brought together over forty of his figure paintings, including some of the most original works executed by a British artist in the nineteenth and twentieth centuries.
+Many of these works had not been exhibited since the artist’s lifetime.

 Share